-Councillor T Eynon raised concerns regarding the elevator in the council offices as it was very outdated.
-She also felt that the access around the building in general prevented people from attending meetings as no more than two wheelchair users could be on the first floor at one time.
+Councillor T Eynon raised concerns regarding the elevator in the council offices as it was very outdated and prevented people from attending meetings in the building.
 She asked if this would be looked at as part of the capital programme.
 The Director of Housing explained that he was aware of the issue as the elevator was coming to the end of its natural life.
 He assured Members that it was being looked at as part of a number of improvements but no plans had been made yet.